 Drawing from her interest in examining social media, Professor Ramaprasad has started to extend this research to the domain of health care.
 Here, she has worked with her colleagues to examine the role of social media in knowledge co-creation as well as to identify the purposes and strategies for social media use in health care organizations.

 She has presented her work at a variety of IS conferences and to industry audiences.
-She and her co-authors were nominated for the best conference paper award at the flagship conference in IS, the International Conference on Information Systems, and won the best conference paper award at the Conference on Information Systems and Technology at INFORMS in October 2009.
-Her papers have been published at Information Systems Research and Management Information Systems Quarterly.
-She co-chaired the Conference on Information Systems and Technology (CIST) in 2016, the Workshop on Information Systems and Economics (WISE) 2014 in Auckland, NZ, as well as the 8th Symposium on Statistical Challenges in eCommerce Research (SCECR) held at Desautels Faculty of Management in June 2012.
+She and her co-authors were nominated for the best conference paper award at the flagship conference in IS, the International Conference on Information Systems in 2013, and won the best conference paper award at the Conference on Information Systems and Technology at INFORMS in October 2009.
+Her papers have been published in Management Science, Information Systems Research, Management Information Systems Quarterly.
+She has co-chaired the Conference on Information Systems and Technology (CIST) in 2016, the Workshop on Information Systems and Economics (WISE) 2014 in Auckland, NZ, as well as the 8th Symposium on Statistical Challenges in eCommerce Research (SCECR) held at Desautels Faculty of Management at McGill in June 2012.
 Professor Ramaprasad has also served on a variety of other conference program committees as associate editor, session chair, discussant and reviewer.
-She also reviews extensively for the top IS journals including Information Systems Research, Management Information Systems Quarterly, and Management Science and has serves as an Associated Editor at the journal of Electronic Commerce Research and Applications as well as a Guest Associate Editor at Management Information Systems Quarterly.
+She reviews extensively for the top IS journals including Information Systems Research, Management Information Systems Quarterly, and Management Science and current serves as an Associate Editor at Management Information Systems Quarterly.

 Professor Ramaprasad was a currently a fellow of the Institute for the Public Life of Arts and Ideas (IPLAI) and of Marcel Desautels Insitute for Integrated Management (MDIIM), and is a research affiliate of the Center for Digital Transformation (CDT) at the University of California, Irvine.

 Randomized Field Experiments